tpokki/terraform-aws-demo/README.md

 ```

 That is, we create bastion host into own subnet with public ip address and possibility to login with ssh.
-Inside the cloud network we create another subnet where were create three app servers.
+Inside the cloud network we create another subnet, where we create three app servers.

-This infrastucture can be extended to add other servers, such as database and web servers, to make it more practical.
+This infrastructure can be extended to add other servers, such as database and web servers, to make it more practical.

 Usage
 -----

-In this chapter we go quickly thru the commands to use this terraform-aws-demo to setup infrastructure into AWS.
+In this chapter we go quickly through the commands to use this terraform-aws-demo to setup infrastructure into AWS.

-# Prerequisites
+### Prerequisites

 * You need AWS account, and credentials (access key, secret key) to create new resources in AWS EC2 cloud.
 * You need to download terraform binary and place it in your PATH

-# Setup
+### Setup

 Use `setup-keys.sh` to create ssh keys and property files for aws credentials